 Then I ran the ribbon piece that will hang the swag behind the string you just tied.

 If you cannot get it through, tie another piece with the ribbon inside.

 Next step, I glued the base of the pinecones to the bottom of each ribbon.

 STEP THREE: HOW TO MAKE A BOW FOR A WREATH

-Last wrap a piece folded in half around the bow and hot glue gun it to the back.
+Last, wrap a piece folded half around the bow and hot glue gun it to the back.
 You won't need a lot of hot glue for this step.
-After you have the bow made, glue gun the bow to the top of the ribbon/pine cone swag.
+After making the bow, glue gun the bow to the top of the ribbon/pine cone swag.

 STEP FOUR: ATTACH BOW TO GREENERY

 This part is also very easy, especially if you purchase a green swag already made as I did.

 Anyways, your pine cone swag is already bundled together with some wire.
 Carefully loosen the wire and slide the hanging ribbon through it.
 Give it a tightening back with the wire.

 STEP FIVE: HANG PINE CONE SWAG WITH RIBBON